Major Subject and Minor Subjects

 The student will select a major subject from the departments and programs listed in this bulletin.
 The major department or program is responsible for monitoring the student’s progress toward the degree and for making recommendations to the University Graduate School regarding the nomination to candidacy, the appointment of a research committee, the defense of the dissertation, and the conferring of the degree.

 The student will select at least one minor subject.
 A minor provides additional breadth and depth to the individual’s program.
 It must be taken outside the major department from among those areas of study listed in this bulletin or in a specifically approved inter- or intradepartmental area—see departmental entries.
-(As an exception to this rule, Indiana University doctoral students may take a minor in Purdue University graduate degree program at Indiana University-Purdue University Indianapolis [IUPUI].)
+(As an exception to this rule, Indiana University doctoral students may take a minor in a Purdue University graduate degree program at Indiana University-Purdue University Indianapolis [IUPUI].)
+Courses counted toward a minor cannot also be counted toward the major.
 The determination of the minimum requirements and examination procedure (if any) for the minor is entirely at the discretion of the minor department or program.
 In certain cases, special interdepartmental minors (12 or more credit hours of work in two or more departments) or minors not specifically listed in this bulletin may be approved by the dean upon recommendation of the student’s advisory committee, provided such approval is requested prior to pursuit of any of the proposed courses of study.
 Examination procedures (if any) or other requirements (for example, stipulation of the minimum grades acceptable) should also be specified in the proposal to the dean.